IrvingGomez/BayesianHierarchicalIncome/README.md

-# Income, education, and other poverty-related variables: a journey through Bayesian hierarchical models: a journey through Bayesian hierarchical models.
+# Income, education, and other poverty-related variables: a journey through Bayesian hierarchical models.

 These are specific codes used in the article: